Updated: Oct 17, 2022

 Essential to your growth, failure is!

 Don’t try to do it all yourself!
 There are so many resources out there to help you.
-(SBDC, SCORE, WEDC, a good business coach, a mentor, The Chamber of Commerce, Wilson….)
+(SBDC, SCORE, WEDC, a good business coach, a mentor, your local Chamber of Commerce, New Paltz Connective….)

 It’s important to know what your good at and where you need help.
 Most of us go into business because we are good at whatever we went into business for.
 That does not mean we know how to do everything else.
 A good baker can open a bakery and make a mean pie…that doesn’t mean they know how to balance their books, do the marketing or design their webpage.
 Know when to hire the right employees or contractors to help you.
 I know it can be scary in the beginning, but sometimes spending money can end up saving you more in the long run.